binbash23/razpass/README.md

 # razpass
-razpass is a project that provides a secure password store on it's own independend harware.
+razpass is a project that provides a secure password store with it's own dedicated hardware.
+This password safe can be used completely offline.